inpsyde/validator/README.md

 When using `DataValidator`, there is an additional placeholder:`'%key%'`, that will be replaced with the item key of the value that caused the error.

-By default error messages have no `'%key%'` placeholder, so the string `"<code>%key%</code>: "` is prepended to default message.
+By default, error messages have no `'%key%'` placeholder, so the string `"<code>%key%</code>: "` is prepended to default message.

-For example the default message template `"The input <code>%value%</code> is not a valid URL."` becomes:
+For example, the default message template

+> The input <code>%value%</code> is not a valid URL.

+becomes:

-"<code>%key%</code>: The input <code>%value%</code> is not a valid URL."`.
+> <code>%key%</code>: The input <code>%value%</code> is not a valid URL.

-This only happens when **no** custom error template is provided using `add_validator_by_key()` or `add_validator_with_message()`, when that happens nothing is prepended, but if the custom template contain the `'%key%'` placeholder it will be replaced as well.
+This only happens when **no** custom error template is provided using `add_validator_by_key()` or `add_validator_with_message()`, when custom error template is provided, nothing is prepended to it, but if the custom template contains the `'%key%'` placeholder it will be replaced as well.

 ### Item key labels for error messages

 Sometimes it might be desirable that the error message does not contain the item key, but a label.

-For example, if the validator is used for data coming from an HTML form, would be nice if the error message would contain the input label, and not input name.
+For example, if the validator is used to validate data coming from an HTML form, would be nice if the error message would contain the input label, and not input name.

 However, the input name (that will be the key in the submitted data array) is also needed to let `DataValidator` identify which validator apply to each field.